 ISBE Special Interest Group: Rural Entrepreneurship Network (REN)

-The Rural Entrepreneurship Network to be constituted as a Special Interest Group (SIG) of the Institute of Small Business and Entrepreneurship (ISBE).
+The Rural Entrepreneurship Network is an established Special Interest Group (SIG) of the Institute for Small Business and Entrepreneurship (ISBE).

 There is an expanding group of scholars who research entrepreneurship in the rural.
 This is evidenced by the successful Rural Entrepreneurship Conference (REC), inaugurated by Professor David Deakins in 2002.
 This conference attracts scholars worldwide, many of whom are not ISBE members.
-In 2011 for example, the conference attracted scholars from, Ireland, Mexico, Pakistan, Iran, Netherlands, France, India, South Africa and Kenya.
+The conference regularly attracts scholars from Ireland, Mexico, Pakistan, Iran, Netherlands, France, India, South Africa and Kenya, amongst others.

 The REC has attracted sponsorship in different years from a number of agencies including the former Rural Commission and Scottish Enterprise

 The Rural Entrepreneurship track for ISBE ran for the first time in Dublin 2012.
 It attracted a healthy 15 papers and in some sessions attracted 40 people.
 Since then, it has grown to be one of the largest tracks at the ISBE conference.

 - Provide applied policy research oriented towards the achievement of sustainable rural communities working with practitioners and policy makers.